superlinked/VectorHub/docs/building_blocks/vector_compute/readme.md

   **Output**: Negative sentiment

 Companies invest in human annotation for **proprietary** applications to create labeled datasets reflecting their custom use cases and data.
-For successful fine-tuning, you need a sufficient volume and variety of examples to allow pre-trained model to adapt its knowledge to the new domain.
+For successful fine-tuning, you need a sufficient volume and variety of examples for a pre-trained model to adapt its knowledge to the new domain.

 #### The fine-tuning cycle: training, hyperparameter tuning, performance measurement